Azure-Samples/MLOpsManufacturing/samples/amlv2_pid_symbol_detection_train/docs/aml_pipeline_modules.md

 An [Azure Machine Learning pipeline](https://learn.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines?view=azureml-api-2) is a tool that enables machine learning scientists to create, manage, and execute end-to-end machine learning workflows.
 It allows the creation of automated workflows that orchestrate machine learning tasks.

-In this symbol detection pipeline, there are four main steps:
+In this symbol detection pipeline, there are six main steps:

 1. **Data Aggregation:** This step involves aggregating the data required for training the machine learning model.